MoritzLost/ProcessWireDev/site/05-data-structures-and-workflows/03-processwire-navigation-display-options.md

 ---
 tags: post
 layout: post
+title: Handling special cases in ProcessWire
-title: "Handling special cases: Navigation display options"
+menu_title: "Handling special cases: Navigation display options"
+description: Combine flexibility with ease of use with these techniques to manage complexity with the ProcessWire Content Management Framework.
 ---

 # Handling special cases gracefully: The elusive navigation override